Career Timeline of Mike Weir: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Mike Weir made an impact.

-Mike Weir is a Canadian professional golfer, now on the PGA Tour Champions.
-A left-handed player, he achieved a top-10 world ranking for over 110 weeks between 2001 and 2005.
-Weir is most famous for winning the 2003 Masters Tournament, making him the only Canadian male golfer to win a major championship.
+Mike Weir is a Canadian professional golfer, currently on the PGA Tour Champions.
+A left-handed player, he reached a peak ranking in the top-10 for over 110 weeks between 2001 and 2005.
+His most significant achievement is winning the 2003 Masters Tournament, making him the only Canadian male golfer to ever win a major championship.

 In 1988, Mike Weir won the Ontario Junior Championship while attending St. Clair Secondary School in Sarnia.